Holiday Lighting and Winter Décor Ideas for Boston-Area Homes

 Winter Porch and Entry Décor Ideas

-Common elements include:
+Common winter entry elements include:

-• Custom wreaths scaled appropriately for the front door
+• custom wreaths scaled appropriately for the front door

-• Layered greens accented with subtle lighting
+• layered greens accented with subtle lighting

 Interior vs. Exterior Holiday Décor: Finding the Right Balance